External motivators and how can you make them work for you

 Imagine making somebody privy to your set goal, for instance telling your spouse, partner or friend that you want to achieve something.
 Imagine telling them: “I want to start doing physical exercise 3 times a week, starting now”.
 The next time the subject is being mentioned, you want to be able to tell that you managed to do so.
 But still there is no consequence to you not achieving this.
 So what about: “I want to get rid of 2 kilos in the coming 2 months, if not I will take you out for dinner at a restaurant of your choosing.”.
 This is giving you an incentive, a clear goal and a consequence when you are not successful.

 Of course there are different options with regard to goals and consequences.
-But fact of the matter is that you are more likely to achieve your goals when you make them SMART (Specific, Measurable, Achievable, Realistic and Time-bound) and share them.
+But fact of the matter is that you are more likely to achieve your goals when you make them SMART (Specific, Measurable, Achievable, Realistic and Time-bound) and share them As mentioned in Setting Goals.
 Training with a personal trainer (online or in person) will give this SMART goal-setting, but also the accountability.
 Not meaning that you have to take out your trainer for dinner when you do not achieve your goals, but you can try to make the incentive in such a way that you will get a discount or even a free session once you achieved your goal in the set time.

 Do you want to get more information on how this could work?
 Get in touch and we will see what we can arrange through Continuous Improvement Fitness.